26 Sep Bozeman to Glacier National Park: A Roadtrip Itinerary

 Stop at this location that hosts paleontology artifacts from the whole state!
 But another bonus of the location is their amazing Montana made gift shop and top notch ice cream.
 Let the kids out to run around, learn a little and have some ice cream before continuing on your drive.
 It’s the home stretch!

 Once you’ve finished up your ice cream, you’re practically at Glacier National Park!
 We hope you have a fabulous trip, and if you have ideas of locations to add to this list, make sure to send us an email.

-And of course, if you’re looking for an amazing, family-friendly group activity, check out Glacier Highline. 😉 High-flyin’ fun, we offer great outdoor fun for everyone in your group!
+And of course, if you’re looking for an amazing, family-friendly activity near Glacier National Park, check out our aerial adventure course at Glacier Highline. 😉 High-flyin’ fun, we offer great outdoor fun at our adventure park for everyone in your group!